Skip to main content

 Therapy is a core element of treating eating disorders, addressing the thoughts, feelings, and behaviors tied to disordered eating.
 Because everyone’s journey is unique, various forms of therapy are used, each offering different tools to support recovery.

 Cognitive Behavioral Therapy (CBT) helps you identify patterns of negative thinking related to food, body image, and self-worth.
 For instance, if you find yourself thinking “I’m not allowed to eat this because it will make me gain weight,” CBT helps challenge and reframe these thoughts to promote healthier and more balanced beliefs.
+A whiteboard that reads "Thoughts, behaviors emotions" in circles near a coffe mug.
+CBT is one technique that we use in nutrition therapy.
+To learn more, reach out to a dietitian in Raleigh, NC.

 Dialectical Behavior Therapy (DBT) is often useful for those who experience intense emotions or impulsive eating behaviors.
 A person who turns to food for comfort during overwhelming emotions may find DBT helpful in learning ways to manage these feelings without turning to disordered eating habits.